nyx-space/docs/docs/MathSpec/celestial/orbital_elements.md

 # Orbital elements

 Ths computation of orbital element is either a clone of the NASA GMAT C++ code or of the Vallado algorithms (4-th edition).
-The validation for the computation of all elements is listed at [the bottom](#validation) of this page.
+The [validation for the computation](#validation) of all elements is listed at the bottom of this page, apart for the B-Plane validation, which at the bottom of the B-Plane section [here](#b-plane-b_plane).

 API documentation available [here](https://docs.rs/nyx-space/*/nyx_space/celestia/struct.Orbit.html).